aplai168/mvp-pray/README.md

 * Gulp is a task runner that will make your life easier.
 So easy.
 You just tell it what to do, and it'll do it.
 For this repo, Gulp will start your node server with nodemon, it will also watch for any changes to your client side files and refresh the browser automagically for you using browser-sync (you may have to manually refresh the browser the first time browser-sync launches).
 To learn more, look at the material list below and read the comments in `Gulpfile.js`

 ## Express architecture
 * Version 4 removes almost all dependencies on `connect`.
 Which means you'll have to manually install popular middleware like `body-parser`.
-Also, Express 4 introduces mini-routers, allowing us to have separate configurations mapping to different routes.
-Check out how the server is organized and read the comments in `server/server.js` to get a feel for it.
+All middleware can be found in `server/config/middlware.js` and all API endpoints can be found in `server/config/routes.js`.

 ## Style guide enforcement
 * [JSCS](http://jscs.info/) is a popular JavaScript code style linter.
 This repo contains a dotfile, `.jscsrc`, that configures JSCS to enforce the Hack Reactor style guide.
 Using the `pre-commit` npm module, this repo will run JSCS against the code in the repository, and fail the commit if there are any errors, or, any violations of the style guide.
 Commit your work frequently to prevent having to do too much clean up at once.